 We proudly offer the bios of our accomplished teachers.

-Britt Gambino has published poetry in anderbo, decomP, SpringGun Press, Armchair/Shotgun, and the blog at Visual AIDS, among others.
-She is also a contributing writer at The Sexy Feminist blog and previously served as the Associate Poetry Editor at The Doctor T.J.
+Britt Gambino has published poetry in Armchair/Shotgun, anderbo, The Boiler, decomP, and Springgun Press, and her poem "In Bloom" was featured in an ad for 1-800-Flowers.
+She has served as a contributing writer at The Sexy Feminist blog and as an Associate Poetry Editor at The Doctor T.J.
 Eckleberg Review.
-She has taught at Education Unlimited, Brooklyn Brainery, and 826NYC.
+She has taught at Education Unlimited, Brooklyn Brainery, and 826 NYC.
 She holds a BA from Drew University and an MFA in Poetry from The New School.

 Matthew Lippman is the author of the poetry collections Mesmerizingly Sadly Beautiful (Four Way Books), A Little Gut Magic (Nine Mile Books), The New Year of Yellow (Sarabonde Books), Monkey Bars (Typecast), Salami Jew (Racing Form Press), and American Chew (Burnside).
 His poems have appeared widely in such journals as The American Poetry, Tin House, and Seneca Review.
 He has taught at the University of Iowa, Westchester Community College, Columbia University, Roslyn High School, and Beaver Country Day School.
 He holds a BA from Hobart College, an MFA in Poetry from the University of Iowa, and an M.Ed. from Columbia University.